All right, so the drive-bys are now fixated on whether or not Newt will surge in South Carolina since Huntsman has pulled out.

 I don't see anything, but I hear the noise.

-I kept walking around, and finally I got to the trash can.
+I kept walking around, and finally, I got to the trash can.

-I look in, and there's a mouse at the bottom of it, trying to jump out.
+I look in and there's a mouse at the bottom of it trying to jump out.

-It's about a three foot tall, three foot tall plastic trash can, yellow, no trash bag in it.
+It's about a three-foot-tall, three-foot-tall plastic trash can, yellow, no trash bag in it.

 And I, oh my God, mouse.

-That to me equals filth dirt, poison.
+That to me equals filth, dirt, poison.

-So um called my mother.
+So I called my mother.

-She said, Oh no, mice are cute.
+She said, oh, no, mice are cute.

-I said, thanks and hung up.
+I said, thanks, and hung up.

 I just started spraying the mouse with it.

-Just well, I was trying to also lubricate the side of the trash can so it couldn't climb out.
+Just, well, I was trying to also lubricate the side of the trash can so it couldn't climb out.

 Started licking the Pam wherever it could find it on itself on the side of the trash can.

-Oh no, so I it wasn't working.
+So it wasn't working.

 So I think about this.

-This is a horrible I just I just started shaking that trash can as hard as I could.
+I just started shaking that trash can as hard as I could.

 The mouse bouncing around in it.